-Q.9 Answer any one of the following questions in 120-150 words:

-- a) 'Lost Spring' explains the grinding poverty and traditions that condemn thousands of people to a life of abject poverty.
-Do you agree?
-Why / Why not? - b) "Few things are impossible to diligence and skill.... great works are performed not by strength, but by perseverance"- Samuel Johnson.
+Q.9 Answer any one of the following question in 120-150 words: a) "Few things are impossible to diligence and skill.... great works are performed not by strength, but by perseverance" - Samuel Johnson.
 William Douglas tried hard to learn swimming, but every time something happened to deter him.
 However he never gave up and showed great perseverance.
-With these thoughts in mind, write an article on the topic 'Patience and Perseverance always Pays'. - c) Greed is the greatest evil force that has tempted man into doing a lot of misdeeds.
-It is greed that has led to so much corruption, violence and mayhem in the world.
+With these thoughts in mind, write an article on the topic 'Patience and Perseverance always Pays.' b) Greed is the greatest evil force that has tempted man into doing a lot of misdeeds.
+Whether it

+- b) Greed is the greatest evil force that has tempted man into doing a lot of misdeeds.
 Whether it is greed of money or power, it is a great corrupting force that makes a man go to any extreme.
 The peddler in 'The Rattrap' is not conscientious nor does he think twice before robbing the crofter.
-Bearing these thoughts in mind, write an article discussing the qualities that are required for overcoming the evil of greed.
+Bearing these thoughts in mind, write an article discussing the qualities that are required for overcoming the evil of greed. - c) 'Lost Spring' explains the grinding poverty and traditions that condemn thousands of people to a life of abject poverty.
+Do you agree?
+Why / Why not?